jeui123/invitetracker/README.md

 ```
 This will create a file named "config.json".
 Edit it to the fields provided and re-run the bot.

+Discord Commands:

+`%stats (@mention)` - shows stats of yourself or of the user provided if mention

+`%lb` - shows leaderboard based on invite points

+`%addpoints` - moderation command used to manually add points (can be negative, **requires Manage Roles**)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)